-Perfume Pagoda (Vietnamese call Chùa Hương) is a complex of sacred temples interspersed among charming mountains.
+Perfume Pagoda (Vietnamese call Chùa Hương) or Huong Pagoda is a complex of sacred temples interspersed among charming mountains.
 The journey to visit Perfume Pagoda is not only a journey to the land of Buddha, but visitors also enjoy the natural beauty of heaven on earth.

 Let's Go Viet Trip give you more information about this sacred area.